 I remember being amazed as the game started out with a boss battle against Chaos which honestly creeped me out, the first level blew me away it felt like a roller coaster racing across the coast, being chased by a killer whale and that music man, even as a child I knew that soundtrack was ace.

-Thing got better when more character were unlocked and ushered more gameplay elements,i enjoyed searching for emerald pieces as knuckles or shooting the place up as 3_102 Gamma and then there was Big the Cat who alone stops this game getting the no 1 spot and im sure him alone has been the cause of many smashed Dreamcast controllers.
+Sonic Adventure got better when more characters were unlocked and ushered more gameplay elements, I enjoyed searching for emerald pieces as knuckles or shooting the place up as the robot 3_102 Gamma and then there was Big the Cat who alone stops this game getting the no 1 spot and I’m sure him alone has been the cause of many smashed Dreamcast controllers.

 It was one of the first storylines in a game that really captivated me, all character had a different motive and I loved how they all would cross paths.
 The game had a lot of variety and then there the Chao Garden where you could take a break from the main game for an hour or two raising adorable chao, it’s a perfect game (Minus Big and his enthusiasm for fishing).

-The concept is so magnificent, an interactive Pokemon world in glorious 3D. you play as Todd a minor character in the anime series that the developers decided needed his own game, visit professor oak on the simply named Pokemon Island who gives you the task to photograph the islands in habitants. as soon as you jump in the Zero-One buggy and transport to the first level the sight is amazing being put in the Pokemon world, its amazing how I felt like I was in another world as Pokemon roamed free, thing got better when I unlocked apples and pester balls which allows you to interact with them especially to make them irate which leads to better point scores.
+The concept is so magnificent, an interactive Pokemon world in glorious 3D.
+You play as Todd a minor character in the anime series that the developers decided needed his own game, visit professor oak on the simply named Pokemon Island who gives you the task to photograph the islands inhabitants. as soon as you jump in the Zero-One buggy and transport to the first level the sight is amazing being put in the Pokemon world, it is amazing how I felt like I was in another world as Pokemon roamed free, thing got better when I unlocked apples and pester balls which allows you to interact with them especially to make them irate which leads to better point scores.

-the only criticism can find with this title is that its tragically short, it can be finished in a day and the Pokemon count stands as a measly 63 (ekens was rumoured to be 64). with just 7 levels you can’t help wanting more.
-I remember reading a gaming magazine that revealed the secrets on how to snap rare Pokemon, now I am a pro and can easily get acquire a pic of gyrados or balloon Pikachu.
+The only criticism can find with this title is that it is tragically short, it can be finished in a day and the Pokemon count stands as a measly 63 (ekens was rumoured to be 64). with just 7 levels you can’t help wanting more.
+I remember reading a gaming magazine that revealed the secrets on how to snap rare Pokemon, now I am a pro and can easily get acquire a pic of Gyrados or balloon Pikachu.

-its been nearly 2 decades and the world has yet to see a sequel to this original game and as sad as it may sound there probably never will be one.
-Pokemon isn’t the worldwide phenomenon it was then, current games have lost their pixellated charm that made them look like games in the first place and more importantly im not a child anymore, I play Pokemon snap about once a year and complete it in a day, holding the same controller that was once too big for my younger hands.
-I’m so familiar with it and it always brings back memories of playing it as a child. if they were to release a sequel I would have no old memories to draw back on and am potentially expecting too much from a sequel.
-I’m happy enough the orignal exists as well as my childhood memories playing it.
+It has been nearly 2 decades and the world has yet to see a sequel to this original game and as sad as it may sound there probably never will be one.
+Pokemon isn’t the worldwide phenomenon it was then, current games have lost the pixellated charm that made them look like games in the first place and more importantly I am not a child anymore, I play Pokemon snap about once a year and complete it in a day, holding the same controller that was once too big for my younger hands.
+I’m so familiar with it and it always brings back memories of playing it as a child with no worries.
+If Nintendo were to release a sequel I would have no old memories to draw back on and am potentially expecting too much from a sequel.
+I’m happy enough the original exists as well as my childhood memories playing it.